evandrosouza-developer/ps2tomsxUSB/README.md

 - You have to compile and upload this new database to the Converter.
 This task is easily managed with the help of a Database compiler: The excel file named `PS2toMSX_Database_Compiler.xlsm`.

 To edit and compile the Database file, both source and target keyboard layouts, I prepaired a dedicated "key assembler in excel", so I can boldly recommend you to use the excel file `PS2toMSX_Database_Compiler.xlsm` available at github page.
-The excel file exports the IHD.hex file (Intel Hex Database) to be hot applyed to PS/2 to MSX Keyboard Converter, when this one boots up with no PS/2 Keyboard pluged in.
 The Database Compiler file has 3 sheets: One for HB-8000, the second as XP-800 and the third one as an International MSX.
 Unfortunately, the last one was not tested.
-Just fillin the table, click on the keyboard image of upper left of the sheet and wait VBA has been concluded.
+Just fillin the table, click on the keyboard image of upper left of the current sheet and wait for VBA has been concluded.
+The Database Compiler excel file exports the IHD.hex file (Intel Hex Database) to be hot applyed to PS/2 to MSX Keyboard Converter's Console, when this one boots up with no PS/2 Keyboard pluged in.
+Just follow console instructions.
+You may use TIO as a terminal linux app to upload .

 *******************************************************************
 <div align= "center"><strong>IMPORTANT</strong>  </div>